vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 </button>
 ```

+Here's the example live on [Codepen](https://codepen.io/vuejs-examples/pen/WNYbaqo), without using any build tools.

 ### `<script setup>` \*\* {#script-setup}

 Manually exposing state and methods via `setup()` can be verbose.
 Luckily, it can be avoided when using [Single-File Components (SFCs)](/guide/scaling-up/sfc).
 We can simplify the usage with `<script setup>`: